Scaffold-Stark/ss2-docs/docs/recipes/WriteToContractWriteAsyncButton.md

 ### Step 2: Initialize useScaffoldWriteContract hook

 Initialize the `useScaffoldWriteContract` hook.
-This hook provides the `writeAsync` function for sending transactions.
-We'll create a `handleSetName` function in which we'll call and pass parameters to `writeAsync` required to perform contract interaction.
+This hook provides the `sendAsync` function for sending transactions.
+We'll create a `handleSetName` function in which we'll call and pass parameters to `sendAsync` required to perform contract interaction.

 ```tsx
 // highlight-start